bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 ## .NET Implementation Tips

-- 2 top tier solution folders `src` and `test`
+- Simple source tree organisation with 2 top tier solution folders `src` and `test`
 - House domain entities in its own classlib `Wintermute.Domain` organised by domain features, such as `Trading`, `Investments`.
-- `record` types are a perfect fit for representing _Value Objects_, see [Records](#records)
+- .NET `record` types provide the perfect traits for representing a _Value Object_, see [Records](#records)
-- Entity classes should be `sealed`, preventing unwanted inheritance relationships.
+- **Entity** classes should be `sealed`, preventing unwanted inheritance relationships.
-- Entity properties should lean into `private set` heavily, disallowing external mutation.
+- **Entity** properties should lean into `private set` heavily, disallowing external mutation.
-- Static factory pattern.
-Entities should have a private constructor and a public `Create` method
+- Each **Entity** should be a static factory.
+That is, a private constructor and a public `Create` method.
+- **Domain Events** should use `Mediatr.Contracts` to keep the domain events lean and framrwork agnostic.
+- The base `Entity` should feature a collection of `IDomainEvent`, to represent domain events raised by the entity, including associated CRUD methods, all `public` except `RaiseDomainEvent` which is `protected`.
+- The **Repository Pattern** will encapsulate the storage of a domain model.
+Agnostic contracts should be placed in the Domain class library, as they will work against the pure domain models that live in here.

 ### Records